shakes76/PatternAnalysis-2023/recognition/47571840-Adni-siamese/README.md

 # Classifier based on Siamese Network to Classify Alzheimer's Disease on ADNI Dataset

 This repository implements a Siamese Network that will be trained to generate embeddings of images of the ADNI dataset.
-A classifier (fully connected layers) is added at the end of a trained Siamese Network to classify Alzhemier's Disease on the dataset.
+A classifier (fully connected layers) is added at the end of the trained Siamese Network to classify Alzheimer's  Disease on the dataset.

 ## General Overview of the Siamese Network
 A Siamese Neural Network or twin neural network is an architecture that is made to differentiate between two inputs.
 It consists of two sub-networks that share the same weights and parameters.
 Each sub-network accepts a single input, or in this case image, and produce a feature vector or embeddings of the image.
 The euclidiean distance between the embeddings of both sub-networks are then calculated to determine the similarity between the inputs.
 The goal is to update the weights of the sub-networks so that the distance between inputs of the same class is small and the distance between inputs of different classes is large.